Admiral Rodney and St Leonard's

 Activities

-Meetings take place at 7.30pm on the 4th Wednesday of the month from September to April (excluding December).
-Our venue is St Leonard's Community Centre in Wollaton.
+• WHaCS meetings take place on the 4th Wednesday of the month, from September to April (excluding December), at St Leonard's Community Centre in Wollaton.
+From 7.15pm there is opportunity for a tea/coffee/social, then our guest speaker starts at 7.45pm.
 Entry is free for Society members and non-members are welcome, paying £3 at the door.

 Membership